 The novel that started it all:

-The Bridge over the River Kwae (French: Le Pont de la rivière Kwaï) is a novel by the French novelist Pierre Boulle, published in French in 1952 the in English in 1954.
+The Bridge over the River Kwae (French: Le Pont de la rivière Kwaï) is a novel by the Frenchman Pierre Boulle, published in French in 1952 (th English version in 1954).
 The story is fictional but uses the construction of the Burma Railway, in 1942–1943, as its historical setting, and is partly based on Pierre Boulle’s own life experience working in Malaysia rubber plantations and later working for allied forces in Singapore and Indochina during World War II.
 The novel deals with the plight of World War II British prisoners of war forced by the Imperial Japanese Army to build a bridge for the “Death Railway”, so named because of the large number of prisoners and conscripts who died during its construction.
-The largely fictitious plot is based on the building in 1942 of one of the railway bridges over the Mae Klong River—renamed Khwae Yai in the 1960s—at a place called Tha Mar Kham, five kilometres from the walled Thai town of Kanchanaburi.
+The largely fictitious plot is based on the building in 1942 of one of the railway bridges over the Mae Klong River—renamed Kwae Yai in the 1960s—at a place called Tha Mar Kham, five kilometres from the walled Thai town of Kanchanaburi.

 The novel was made into the 1957 film The Bridge on the River Kwai, directed by David Lean, and shot in Sri Lanka, and a bridge was erected for the purpose of shooting the film over Kelani River at Kitulgala, Sri Lanka.
 The film was relatively faithful to the novel, with two major exceptions.
 Shears, who is a British commando officer like Warden in the novel, became an American sailor and USS HOUSTON survivor who escapes from the POW camp.
 Also, in the novel, the bridge is not destroyed: the train plummets into the river from a secondary charge.

 William Holden notwithstanding, no American POWs were involved in the building of either of the bridges.
-COL Toosey led a solely British unit that built the original wood and bamboo bridge between DEC 42 and Feb 43.
+COL Toosey led a group of British and Dutch POWs that built the original wood and bamboo bridge between DEC 42 and Feb 43.
 They then were tasked with laying the concrete pillars for an iron bridge that was looted and shipped from Java.
 That bridge was ready for traffic in APR 43.

 The Bridge on the River Kwai was first constructed of wood and bamboo.
 Later, the current bridge was transported from Java and re-assembled as part of the TBR.
-US POWs claim to have been involved – late in 1943 – in maintenance of the bridge but which bridge is not specified and neither is when the original bridge was finally dis-mantled.
+US POWs claim to have been involved – early in 1944 – in maintenance of the bridge but which bridge is not specified and neither is when the original bridge was finally dis-mantled.

 Just to complete the story of the two actual bridges, they were first damaged by aerial bombing in FEB 45 and the two central spans of the iron bridge were dropped in JUN, thereby ending the usefulness of the TBR.